sparrowsaurora/sparrowsaurora/README.md

 Yuki is my passion project, an AI assistant that helps me with my coding and other tasks.
-That can also communticate with me using a custom voice module and humanised speech, Yuki also has a display model made with C# and displayed with a Raspberry Pi and a 7 inch screen. this allows for a more immersive experience and a more natural way of interacting with Yuki.
+That can also communticate with me using a custom voice module and humanised speech, Yuki also has a display model that will be made with C# and displayed with a Raspberry Pi and a 7 inch screen. this allows for a more immersive experience and a more natural way of interacting with Yuki.
 As well as the ability to have yuki use computer vision and speach processing to help with real life tasks.

-`Python` `C#`
+**`Python`**

 Link: [github.com/sparrowsaurora/Yuki](https://github.com/sparrowsaurora/Yuki)